Hamza417/SystemLauncher/README.md

 it the launcher updates can be installed just as regular apps.

 ## Issues
-Found a problem? creare an issue [here](https://github.com/Hamza417/SystemLauncher/here)
+Found a problem? create an issue [here](https://github.com/Hamza417/SystemLauncher/here)